HKiOnline/dftui/docs/characters_json_format.md

   - embrace_year: year, positive if after Christ, negative if before (number, default 1982)
   - setting_year: year, positive if after Christ, negative if before (number, default 1982)  "description": "",
   - notes: free form notes about the character (string, default "")
-  - "refresh": fate point refresh, (number, default 3)
+  - refresh: fate point refresh, (number, default 3)
+  - bloodPotency: potency of vampire's blood, (number, default 1), only in vampire characters
   - aspects: list of character aspects, (array of objects, see character aspect defaults)
   - skills: list of character skills, (array of objects, see skill defaults)
   - stunts: list of character stunts, (array of objects, see stunt defaults)